Tool 4: Resisting the Quick Fix

 People who are anxious not only avoid situations, but also often develop habits or “fixes” they rely on to temporarily alleviate their anxiety.
 In clinical terms, these are called safety behaviours.

-- texting your partner to make sure he or she hasn’t been in an accident
+- repeatedly texting your partner to make sure he or she hasn’t been in an accident

-- asking for the same reassurance from family and your baby’s doctor, over and over
+- asking for the same reassurance from family and maternity care providers, over and over

-- spending a lot of time on the Internet looking up car seat crash test ratings and food recalls
+- spending a lot of time on the Internet looking up symptoms of pregnancy complications or car seat crash test ratings

 - choosing a spot at the back of an exercise class, or a seat near the exit, so you can leave a situation easily